 By Ken Zurski

-Before Americans began rushing to stores the day after Thanksgiving and calling the shopping frenzy, “Black Friday,” meaning “black” as in ink, or retail profits, the term itself was used to describe a dark and devious part of our nation’s history.
+Before Americans began rushing to stores the day after Thanksgiving and calling the shopping frenzy, “Black Friday,” the term itself was used to describe a dark and devious part of our nation’s history.

 “When Black Friday comes